arnoldrobbins/gt-swt/README.md

 The <tt>master</tt> branch contains the code and documentation in a format suitable for browsing on Unix-style systems.
 In particular:

-* All filenames are in lower case.
+* All directory and file names are in lower case.
 * Line endings are LF, not CR-LF.
 * All binary files (executables, objects, anything noted as ``data'' by *file*(1)) have been removed.